cspr-rad/kairos-spec/blogposts/merkle-tree-updates.md

 ADD FIGURE 2: "merkle-tree.svg"

-Digging into the specifics, a Merkle tree is quite simple to construct.
-You start with a dataset in the form of a list of data points.
-Each data point is turned into a bytestring and hashed.
+Looking at the specifics, a Merkle tree is simple to construct.
+Starting with a dataset in the form of a list of data points, each point is turned into a bytestring and hashed.
 To create each next level of the tree, hashes are paired up, added together and hashed again.
 The final resulting node, i.e. the top of the tree, is the Merkle root.

 ## How to update without ZK?